neurord/NeuroRDViz/README.md

 # NeuroRDViz
-## Python program to display morphology and particle concentrations at post-synapse
+### Post-Synaptic Morphology and Particle Concentration Visualizer

-To run example, chdir to this folder and enter in terminal (tested in Fedora):
+To run example, enter the following line in terminal, from within this folder (tested in Fedora)

     python NeuroRDViz.py PurkdifmodelCopy.h5